UedaTakeyuki/vuetify-nav/README.md

-# Out-of-the-box Vuetify navigation menu component, with Toolbar, Navigation Drawers, Menus
+# Out-of-the-box Vuetify navigation menu component, with Toolbar, Navigation Drawers, Menus, and QR code

 Provide Toolbar with Navigation drawer and drop down menu as follows: